Adelaide is a city with extensive appeal, and the SA capital is even more desirable owing to its proximity to a wealth of alluring destinations.

 Budget tip: The Whispering Wall is a quirky attraction.
 Whispered words can be heard 100m away.
 Cool!

-A small coastal town with an enviable position overlooking Horseshoe Bay, Port Elliot is cherry ripe for a quick getaway.
-It’s one of those magical places where the relaxing vibe hits you in an instant; perfect when you’re on a short break.
+A relaxed coastal town with an enviable position overlooking Horseshoe Bay, Port Elliot is cherry ripe for a quick getaway.
+It’s one of those magical places where the laidback vibe hits you in an instant; perfect when you’re on a short break.
 From this idyllic spot, plant your soles along one of many walking trails, or explore nearby Fleurieu Peninsula towns of Victor Harbor and Goolwa.

 Best outdoor attraction: Enjoy a pleasant swim at sparkling Horseshoe Bay.
-It's super central, too.
+It's super central.

-Best rainy-day attraction: You’ll forget it’s raining when you’re engrossed by the many great displays at the South Australia Whale Centre in nearby Victor Harbor.
+Best rainy-day attraction: You’ll forget it’s raining when you’re engrossed by the many great displays at the South Australian Whale Centre in nearby Victor Harbor.

 Underrated attraction: It’s not quite a spotlight dodger but the Cockle Train provides for a relaxing and picturesque journey as it travels between Goolwa and Victor Harbor.

 Another Fleurieu Peninsula town, Port Willunga sneaks under the guard of many despite having all the right ingredients for a quick escape.
-The town boasts a sparkling yet oft-quiet beach, it’s just minutes from the world-class McLaren Vale wine region, and it’s an easy drive from the centre of Adelaide.
+The town boasts a sparkling beach, it’s just minutes to the first-class McLaren Vale wine region, and it’s an easy drive from the centre of Adelaide.
 Perfect!

 Best outdoor attraction: Take advantage of the proximity to McLaren Vale’s many superb wineries.
-Check out the much talked about d'Arenberg Cube, then mosey on to Hugh Hamilton Wines or Wirra Wirra.
+Check out the hyped d'Arenberg Cube, then mosey on to Hugh Hamilton Wines or Wirra Wirra.

 Underrated attraction: The FruChocs Shop at McLaren Vale.
 Although, if you’re a ‘Crow-eater’ you’ll know these tasty treats are only underrated by the rest of the country.

-With its positioning on the banks of the Murray River in South Australia’s prized Riverland region, Blanchetown is well-suited to a short break.
+With its positioning along the Murray in the prized Riverland region, Blanchetown is well-suited to a short break.
 The township is one of the state’s first river settlements, and a cluster of historical buildings provides a throwback to its early days.
-Relaxing is made easy with a visit to Blanchetown.
+Relaxing is made easy.

 Best outdoor attraction: Spot wombats and other wildlife at nearby Brookfield Conservation Park.

-Best rainy-day attraction: Soak up history to avoid a soaking at the Blanchetown Hotel.
-It's the oldest pub in the Riverland region.
+Best rainy-day attraction: Soak up history (and avoid a soaking) at the Blanchetown Hotel.
+It's the oldest pub in the Riverland.

-Underrated attraction: A wine and wetlands tour of Burk Salter Wines is a wonderful experience.
+Underrated attraction: A wine and wetlands tour at Burk Salter Wines is a wonderful experience.

 Best outdoor attraction: The Village – Historic Loxton.
 Travel back in time at this first-rate attraction.

-Best rainy-day attraction: Take the 40-minute drive to the charming Overland Corner Hotel and relax in front of a cosy fire.
+Best rainy-day attraction: Take the 40min drive to the charming Overland Corner Hotel and relax in front of a cosy fire.

 Underrated attraction: Loxton Golf Club is a seriously impressive layout that doesn’t charge the earth for you to hit the earth (and hopefully your golf ball).

-The immense appeal of the Riverland region as a holiday destination is encapsulated with a visit to Renmark.
+The immense pull of the Riverland region is encapsulated with a visit to Renmark.
 The town has a glorious riverside setting, a peaceful vibe, and a handful of attractions that make the most of the area’s abundant sunshine.
 A short break from Adelaide doesn’t get much better than this.

 Best outdoor attraction: Kayaking or canoeing along the Murray River is a magical experience.
 Kayak hire and/or guided tours are readily available.

-Best rainy-day attraction: Olivewood Historic Homestead and Museum has plenty of interesting stories to tell.
+Best rainy-day attraction: Olivewood Historic Homestead and Museum has plenty of interesting stories to share.

-Underrated attraction: The Wilkadene Woolshed Brewery combines great brews with sensational views.
-For those who prefer spirits, Twenty Third Street Distillery shouldn't disappoint.
+Underrated attraction: The Woolshed Brewery in nearby Murtho combines great brews with sensational views.
+For those who prefer gin, head straight for Twenty Third Street Distillery.

-Budget tip: Mix history, beautiful vistas, and fresh air along the riverfront interpretive walk – all for the cost of only a few calories.
+Budget tip: Enjoy the views along the combined walking-cycling Matulick Riverfront Trail – all for the cost of only a few calories.